AGhaith/VS-Code-Guide/README.md

 ## VSCode – The Perfect Middle Ground
 VSCode is the best of both worlds: **lightweight like a text editor, powerful like an IDE (without the bloat).**

-- **Fast and clean** – Opens instantly, doesn’t make your system lag.
+- **Fast and clean** – Opens instantly, and doesn’t make your system lag.
 - **Minimal RAM usage** – Won’t choke your computer like PyCharm.
 - **Customizable** – Add only what you need, nothing more.
 - **Works for almost every programming language:** C, C++, C#, Java, SQL, Python, and more.